DavierDavid/DDWA-Asg1/README.md

 ### Existing Features

+Users can log out by clicking on the profile icon at the top right corner.

 Admin
  - Admin can view all projects
  - Admin can view all students with and without notebooks